Many times, clients have a mistaken impression of what an

 - The assessment of condition

-- The Appraiser's wide and in-depth knowledge of multiple types property.
+- The Appraiser's wide and in-depth knowledge of multiple types of property.

 - The amount of research necessary to document confirmed sales and asking prices